Using Modern ES6 Spread Operator

 const originalArray = [1,2,3,4,5] const clone = .concat(originalArray)

 Immutable objects are those objects which cannot be changed once initialized like primitive data types.
-It is important to note that we can only reference immutable types to the new value and old value becomes garbage value.
+It is important to note that we can only reference immutable types to the new value and the old value becomes garbage value.

 Mutable objects are reference type objects which means if we copy mutable objects using